joesid/Job_App_Flask-Form/README.md

-#Job_App_Flask-Form

-Runs directly from PyCharm 2023.1.2
+Job_App_Flask-Form
 -

+#Runs directly from PyCharm 2023.1.2
 a link is created in the console that can be copied and run in the browser

 - Python 3.10
 - Flask 2.3.2